 From time to time there may be issues, disagreements or disputes between you and your apprentice or trainee.
-The good news is Traineeship and Apprenticeship Services (TAS) can help.
+The good news is Regulation and Contract Management can help.

 How it works

-If there is a problem, disagreement or dispute between you and your apprentice or trainee, TAS consultants are available to provide impartial advice.
+If there is a problem, disagreement or dispute between you and your apprentice or trainee, Regulation and Contract Management consultants are available to provide impartial advice.

 Call 1800 673 097 and speak to an area consultant, or arrange a time for someone to meet with you and your apprentice or trainee.